Joana311/web-scraping/notes.md

 ## Minor Bugs

-    [-] iOS display is super wonky. need too look up better ways to display vh. __need to update my iphone to latest iOS version__.

 ## Todo

     [ ] find a better way to request the 4mb data used in AddNewExerciseModal, look into streaming.

-    [ ] create a route specifically for current workout.

     [ ] close workouts automatically in a smart way. (or maybe just prompt when they open the app)